sznjzy/Dead-Ideas/README.md

 note: not all submitted ideas can be merged with the main branch, but just because your submission wasn't merged doesn't mean that it is bad

+**please make sure all projects include a dedicated MIT License**

 ## Important

-All ideas shared here are licensed under the MIT License, allowing anyone to freely pick and work on them.
+All ideas and projects shared here are licensed under the MIT License, allowing anyone to freely pick and work on them.
 The author holds no liability for any misuse.